 How Your Brain Gets Attached to Your Job Title

-Your brain is fundamentally wired to seek status and belonging.
-When you stop making work your identity as a deliberate practice, you’re working against powerful neurobiological patterns.
-From an evolutionary perspective, your place in a social hierarchy is directly related to survival.
-People with higher status had better access to resources, protection, and reproductive opportunities.
-Your amygdala, the almond-shaped structure deep in your brain responsible for threat detection and status monitoring, is constantly scanning your environment to determine where you stand.
+Your brain is fundamentally wired to seek status and belonging, making the decision to stop making work your identity a challenge against powerful neurobiological patterns.
+From an evolutionary perspective, your place in a social hierarchy directly relates to survival.
+Your amygdala, responsible for threat detection and status monitoring, constantly scans your environment to determine where you stand.

 When you hold a particular job title, your brain begins to use that position as a proxy for your social status.
 Your prefrontal cortex, the decision-making hub of your brain, creates neural associations between your job role and your sense of competence.
 Your striatum, the brain’s reward center, releases dopamine when you receive recognition or achieve professional success.
 To separate self-worth from career, you must first understand how these rewards hijack your identity systems.
 Over time, repeated dopamine hits from work achievements literally rewire your brain to crave professional validation.
 This is why learning to separate self-worth from career feels so difficult.